genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/03_go-to-the-next-level/14_customise-look-and-feel.md

 :::

 ## Layout
-By default, all elements on screen will use `display: block`, but we can easily customise it using our custom component that supports responsive web design.
+By default, all elements on screen use `display: block`, but we can easily customise it using our custom component that supports responsive web design.

 ```html
 <foundation-flex-layout class="flex-row flex-sm-column spacing-2x">